InterDigitalInc/AdvantEDGE/docs/usage/usage-configuration-view.md

 Test field to input D2D proximity which represent the maximum distance beyween UEs to establish a D2D connection.

 ##### Diabled D2D via network
-Tticker box to disable or enable D2D via network at the scenario/deployment level.
+Ticker box to disable or enable D2D via network at the scenario/deployment level.

 ### DELETE
 Remove an existing scenario element: